Regis University Men’s Basketball Coach Lonnie Porter to Retire

 “Growing up, many people invested their time and energy in making sure I had the opportunity to become something – to do something with my life,” Porter said.
 “I’m very thankful to those people.
 Because of them, I knew I wanted to coach.
 What I didn’t anticipate were the opportunities that would come my way and the great blessings the job would provide.
 I look forward to watching the next young coach build on what we have done.”

 Regis will celebrate Porter throughout the season and honor him during a ceremony at the Feb.
-7 home game against the Colorado School of Mines.
+6 home game against the Colorado Christian University.
 A national search for a new coach will begin at the conclusion of the season.